isomerpages/nlb-biblioasia/_jul-2009/An Overview of Singapore’s Education System from 1819 to the 1970s.md

 <img style="width:50%;" src="/images/Vol%205%20Issue%202/SingaporeEducation/Chan%20Chieu%20Kiat%20Commission.jpg">
  <div style="background-color: white;"><i>All rights reserved, Singapore Govt.
 Print.
 Off., 1961.</i></div>

 Throughout the 1960s, the government continued to pay attention to education – particularly vocational education – and ordered several more reviews.
 The impact that the type of education system had on the economy was of utmost interest to the government.
-With Singapore’s limited natural resources, the government realised that industrialisation would be the lifeline of Singapore’s economy and thus, “her human resources must be harnessed to the full”.[^21] A review led by Chan Chieu Kiat, “Report of the Commission of Inquiry into Vocational and Technical Education in Singapore” (the report subsequently became known as the Chan Chieu Kiat Commission) in 1961 suggested restructuring the secondary education system to accommodate vocational, technical and commercial education.[^22] In order that students and teaching staff of vocational institutions could keep up with the advancements in their chosen fields, the commission also suggested that “the setting up of a technical and scientific section in the National Library deserved urgent consideration”.[^23]
+With Singapore’s limited natural resources, the government realised that industrialisation would be the lifeline of Singapore’s economy, and thus “her human resources must be harnessed to the full”.[^21] A review led by Chan Chieu Kiat, the “Report of the Commission of Inquiry into Vocational and Technical Education in Singapore” (subsequently known as the Chan Chieu Kiat Commission) in 1961 suggested restructuring the secondary education system to accommodate vocational, technical and commercial education.[^22] So that students and teaching staff of vocational institutions could keep up with the advancements in their chosen fields, the commission also suggested that “the setting up of a technical and scientific section in the National Library deserved urgent consideration”.[^23]

 <img style="width:80%;" src="/images/Vol%205%20Issue%202/SingaporeEducation/Presentation2.jpg">
- <div style="background-color: white;">(Left)<i> Commission of Inquiry into Education by Lim Tay Boh - Interim Report All rights reserved, Singapore Govt.
-Printer, 1962.</i> <br> (Right)<i> Commission of Inquiry into Education by Lim Tay Boh - Final Report (1964).
-All rights reserved, Singapore Govt.
+ <div style="background-color: white;">Commission of Inquiry into Education by Lim Tay Boh - Interim Report. <i>All rights reserved, Singapore Govt.
+Printer, 1962</i>; Commission of Inquiry into Education by Lim Tay Boh – Final Report (1964). <i>All rights reserved, Singapore Govt.
 Printer, 1964.</i></div>

 The 1961 Chan Chieu Kiat Commission was complemented by the “Commission of Inquiry into Education” led by Lim Tay Boh the following year.
-The terms of reference of this commission were to “inquire into the Government’s Education Policy, its content and administration in all fields other than vocational and technical education, and to make recommendations.”[^24] This inquiry, however, did not review the two universities.
+The terms of reference of this commission were to “inquire into the Government’s Education Policy, its content and administration in all fields other than vocational and technical education, and to make recommendations”.[^24] This inquiry, however, did not review the two universities.
 This commission submitted an interim report in 1962, and a final report in 1963.
 Some of the key recommendations of this commission included the adjustment of class size and pupil-teacher ratio for primary and secondary schools, revision of the Primary School Leaving Examination by aligning the examination syllabus to the teaching in the schools, training of teachers, allowance and remuneration of principals and teaching staff, as well as skills and facilities that could enhance students’ learning.
 Examples of recommendations made were: “all trainee teachers and some of the experienced teachers should be given training in librarianship”, and “the necessity to appoint a qualified School Library Adviser at the Ministry of Education”.[^25]

 The most significant review in the 1970s was the 1978 Goh Keng Swee Report on the state of education.
 This study, however, was not a formal commission of inquiry, and no terms of reference were spelt out for the team.
-Goh Keng Swee remarked that “the approach we (the team) take is that of the generalist, and not of the specialist” (1978 Report, p. ii).[^26]The team highlighted key problems in the education system at the time, such as the preference for English-stream schools, the importance of bilingual education, the necessity of streaming students according to their learning capabilities, moral education syllabus and administration at the Ministry of Education.
+Goh remarked that “the approach we [the team] take is that of the generalist, and not of the specialist” (1978 Report, p. ii).[^26]The team highlighted key problems in the education system at the time, such as the preference for English-stream schools, the importance of bilingual education, the necessity of streaming students according to their learning capabilities, moral education syllabus and administration at the Ministry of Education.

-This report had a farreaching impact on the development of education in the years to come.
-In 1979, primary three school pupils were streamed into Express, Normal or Monolingual classes.
-With the preference for English stream schools, all the four language-stream schools were merged into English-stream schools, where lessons on all subjects were conducted in English except for the mother tongue (Chinese, Malay or Tamil), which students studied as a second language.
+This report had a far-reaching impact on the development of education in the years to come.
+In 1979, primary three pupils were streamed into Express, Normal or Monolingual classes.
+With the preference for English-stream schools, all the four language-stream schools were merged into English-stream schools, where lessons on all subjects were conducted in English except for the mother tongue (Chinese, Malay or Tamil), which students studied as a second language.
 This merger was reflected in the 1984 “Directory of Schools and Institutions”, in which schools were no longer classified by language stream.
 As shown in the Preface of the Directory:

-   “*From 1984 onwards, the schools listed in this Directory* <br>   *are no longer classified by language medium because of* <br>   *the standardisation of language medium in school, at the* <br>     *primary and secondary levels*.”[^27]
+<center>“From 1984 onwards, the schools listed in this Directory are no longer classified by language medium because of the standardisation of language medium in school, at the primary and secondary levels.”[^27]</center>

 The Ministry of Education also ensured that pupils who had the capability to study another language as a first language could continue to learn their mother tongue as a first language too.
 This was implemented under the Special Assistance Plan (SAP) in nine schools in 1979.

 #### **Conclusion**

 Singapore’s education system from 1819 to 1978 can be seen to have passed through three distinct phases.
 In the first phase, before the outbreak of World War II, there were other providers of education besides the British.
-The second phase took place after World War II, and was marked by the government’s concerted effort to centralise the curricular to maximise scarce resources in the immediate post-war years.
+The second phase took place after World War II, and was marked by the government’s concerted effort to centralise the curriculum to maximise scarce resources in the immediate postwar years.
 The third phase was heralded by the creation of a national school system after the nation’s Independence in 1965.
 The legacy of different language traditions continued into the early 1980s.
 Even without an official history of these developmental phases, the motley of policy papers and reports kept in the Lee Kong Chian Reference Library capture the evolution and details of these phases.[^28]

 <img style="width:50%;" src="/images/Vol%205%20Issue%202/SingaporeEducation/Barnes%20Report.jpg">
- <div style="background-color: white;"><i>Report of the Committee on Malay Education (Barnes Report).
-All rights reserved, Kuala Lumpur Govt.
+ <div style="background-color: white;">Report of the Committee on Malay Education (Barnes Report). <i>All rights reserved, Kuala Lumpur Govt.
 Press, 1951.</i></div>

 Through the official reports and policies, one can see that the attempts by the government to exert control over all schools in Singapore were evident before World War II.
 The 1920 School Registration Ordinance can be considered to be the first such endeavour.
 Official reviews and inquiries were still being carried out along ethnic lines even after World War II.
-The following government reviews underscore this contention: “Report of the Committee on Malay Education” (Barnes Report) in 1951, “Report of a Mission invited by the Federation Government to Study the Problem of Education of Chinese in Malaya” (Fenn Report) in 1951, “All-Party Committee on Chinese Education appointed to look into the education needs of Chinese schools” in 1955, and the “Report of the All-party Committee on Chinese Education of the Singapore Legislative Assembly on Chinese education” in 1956.
+The following government reviews underscore this contention: “Report of the Committee on Malay Education” (Barnes Report) in 1951, “Report of a Mission Invited by the Federation Government to Study the Problem of Education of Chinese in Malaya” (Fenn Report) in 1951, “All-Party Committee on Chinese Education Appointed to Look into the Education Needs of Chinese Schools” in 1955 and the “Report of the All-party Committee on Chinese Education of the Singapore Legislative Assembly on Chinese Education” in 1956.

 <img style="width:50%;" src="/images/Vol%205%20Issue%202/SingaporeEducation/Chinese%20Schools.jpg">
- <div style="background-color: white;"><i>Report of a Mission invited by the Federation Government to Study the Problem of Education of Chinese in Malaya (Fenn Report).
-All rights reserved, Kuala Lumpur: Govt.
+ <div style="background-color: white;">Report of a Mission invited by the Federation Government to Study the Problem of Education of Chinese in Malaya (Fenn Report). <i>All rights reserved, Kuala Lumpur: Govt.
 Press, 1951. </i></div>

 It was not till the 1957 Registration of School Ordinance that we see another attempt by the government to consolidate the numerous “micro-systems” that existed within Singapore’s education system.
 The main shift away from policies with communal considerations to those stressing national concerns took place after self-rule was attained.
 Some of these developments were captured in the 1961 “Commission of Inquiry into Vocational and Technical Education in Singapore” (Chan Chieu Kiat Commission) and in the 1962 “Commission of Inquiry into Education” (Lim Tay Boh Commission).
 The 1978 Goh Keng Swee Report recommended the merger of all four language-stream schools into a common English-stream system.
-All schools were transformed into “English medium schools” by 1984.
+All schools were transformed into English-medium schools by 1984.
 By then, it was no longer necessary to address educational issues peculiar to ethnicity and language stream as all policies and reviews subsequently applied to all Singapore schools.

 If readers wish to explore the subject further, I recommended David Chelliah’s *A History of the Educational Policy of the Straits Settlements with Recommendations for a New System Based on Vernaculars* (1940) and Saravanna Gopinathan’s *Towards a National System of Education in Singapore, 1945–1973* (1974).
 Both authors also consulted the resources that I have referred to in my article.
 Their works are available at Level 12 of the Lee Kong Chian Reference Library, National Library.